-The Company's 2008 Equity Incentive Plan (the "2008 Plan"), as amended on March 10, 2016, allowed for the issuance of up tc25,912,531 shares of common stock.
+The Company's 2008 Equity Incentive Plan (the "2008 Plan"), as amended on March 10, 2016, allowed for the issuance of up to 5,912,531 shares of common stock.
 Awards granted under the 2008 Plan may be incentive stock options ("ISOs"), nonqualified stock options ("NQSOs"), restricted stock and restricted stock units.
 The 2008 Plan is administered by the Company's Board of Directors, which determines the terms of the options granted, the exercise price, the number of shares subject to option and the option vesting period.
-No ISO or NQSO is exercisable after 10 years from the date of grant, and option awards will typically vest over afour-year period.
+No ISO or NQSO is exercisable after 10 years from the date of grant, and option awards will typically vest over a four-year period.

-The 2008 Plan was terminated in connection with the adoption of the Company's 2016 Equity Incentive Plan (the "2016 Plan") in December 2016, and the Company will not grant any additional awards under the 2008 Plan.
+The 2008 Plan was terminated in connection with the adoption of the Company's 2016 Equity Incentive Plan (the "2016 Plan") in December 2016, and since the 2008 Plan termination the Company has not granted and will not grant any additional awards under the 2008 Plan.
 However, the 2008 Plan will continue to govern the terms and conditions of the outstanding awards previously granted thereunder.